 Position SummaryPosition Summary:

-Graduation from an accredited school of nursing and one-year current (within the past five (5) years) critical care experience in a similar facility.Licensing/Certification Requirements:
+Graduation from an accredited school of nursing and one (1) year of critical care or burn care experience.Licensing/Certification Requirements:

 Knowledge, Skills, Abilities, and Physical Requirements Knowledge of:

-- Minimum of two (2) years of recent ICU experience in a similar facility
+- Minimum of two (2) years of recent, within the last five years: